MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 		# In order to make mods more resistant against game updates,
 		# resource paths should only be allowed to refer to files in their own mod
 		.sprite_path = "marine.png",
-		# This tells the game that on this human death's and collision,
-		# it should run their respective functions found further down
-		.events = {
-			on_death = true,
-			on_collision = true,
-		},
 	}
 }